KAIST-CS470-P10/Project-Submission/README.md

 ```

 6. After running the script, you can start training Panoptic Lifting model using the newly created dataset.
 Please refer to the README.md of [*panoptic-lifting*](https://github.com/KAIST-CS470-P10/panoptic-lifting) for the detailed instruction.

+7. You can monitor the training progress on [*W&B*](https://wandb.ai).
+After finish training, follow the instructions in Section *Evaluation* of the README.md of [*panoptic-lifting*](https://github.com/KAIST-CS470-P10/panoptic-lifting) to compute the metrics reported in our poster.